Rochester defeats Murphy again in Delaware House contest - NewsBreak

 Rochester defeats Murphy again in Delaware House contest

 DOVER, Del.
-(AP) — Democrat Lisa Blunt Rochester won reelection to Delaware's lone seat in the U.S. House on Tuesday, defeating Republican challenger Lee Murphy to win a fourth term in Congress.

-The race was a repeat of 2020, when Blunt Rochester easily defeated Murphy.
+(AP) — The only federal race on Delaware’s ballot this year is a rematch between incumbent Democrat Lisa Blunt Rochester and Republican Lee Murphy for the state’s lone U.S. House seat.

-Blunt Rochester, a former state labor secretary, is the only woman to represent Delaware in Congress.
+Blunt Rochester, a former state labor secretary, was elected to the House in 2016 and is seeking a fourth two-year term.
+She is the only woman to represent Delaware in Congress.

 Murphy is an actor and former teacher, coach and Amtrak conductor.